This page provides guidance for configuring Google Cloud firewall rules and your peer network firewall rules.

 - Create other firewall rules if necessary.

-Alternatively, you can create rules from the Firewall rules page in the GCP console.
+Alternatively, you can create rules from the Firewall rules page in the Google Cloud console.

 - Go to the Firewall rules page page.